SatSale/SatSale/README.md

 ### Security
 For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

-# Payment Gateway (Woocommerce)
+### Payment Gateway (Woocommerce)
 Currently we have a plugin for Woocommerce in Wordpress that makes Bitcoin webstores extremely easy, [please click here for installation instructions](docs/woocommerce.md).
 SatSale acts as a custom payment gateway for Woocommerce via the php plugin found in `/gateways`.
 We have plans to extend to other web stores in the future.

 # Contributions welcomed
 ### You only need a little python!
 The main code can be found in [satsale.py](satsale.py).
-The client-side logic for the donation button sits in [static/server_connection.js](static/server_connection.js), invoice structure and bitcoind interface in [invoice/](invoice/), button appearance in [templates/index.html](templates/index.html), and Woocommerce plugin in [gateways/woo_satsale.php](gateways/woo_satsale.php).
-Please have ago at implementing some of the things below!
+The client-side logic for initiating the payment and querying the API sits in [static/satsale.js](static/satsale.js), button appearance in [templates/index.html](templates/index.html), and Woocommerce plugin in [gateways/woo_satsale.php](gateways/woo_satsale.php).
+Please have ago at implementing some of the things below or in the issues!

 ![docs/diagram.png](docs/diagram.png)

-# Coming soon:
+# Coming soon
 * **Better UI** with more variety of size and theme.
-    * Add a currency toggle between BTC/USD on donation html.
+    * Currency toggle between BTC/USD on donation html.
-* Handle unconfirmed payments.
-What is the best course of action?
+* Late payment recourse.
 * More readily customisable donation button (text/color/QR code)
-* Database integration for payment invoices
-* Variety or easily customisable price feeds
+* Different price feeds with various currencies

 # Disclaimer
-SatSale is in very early development.
+SatSale is in early development.
 As such, we are not responsible for any loss of funds, vulnerabilities with software, or any other grievances which may arise.
-Always confirm large payments manually.
+Always confirm large payments manually and use cold storage as much as possible.

-# Sponsor
+# Support
 Please consider [supporting me](https://btcpyment.nickfarrow.com) via my own instance of SatSale :).
-Corporate/whale support would greatly assist my ability to give 100% of my attention to SatSale and other Bitcoin projects, please email `baseddepartment@nickfarrow.com`.
+This is my first FOSS project, any support would greatly assist my ability to prioritize SatSale and other areas of Bitcoin.
+And most importantly, **help us bring non-custodial bitcoin payments to the world**.
+Please email `baseddepartment@nickfarrow.com`.